Agricultural Literacy Curriculum Matrix

 - Using a projector, mobile devices, or computer lab, review the Growing a Nation: Information Age section of the multimedia timeline.
 The Growing a Nation events and sub-events are designed to be adaptable to a variety of teaching strategies.
 Each Main Event contains sub-events that explore American history for a greater understanding of the time period or historical cause and effect relationships.
 The sub-events ask higher order questions to not only expand student knowledge, but also to increase their comprehension to the level of application, analysis, synthesis, and evaluation.

-- After students view selected events and sub-events, assign or allow students (or student groups) to choose a sub-event tile.
+- After students view selected events and sub-events, explain that they will investigate the question, "What agricultural events influenced the Information Age?"
+Assign or allow students (or student groups) to choose a sub-event tile.
 Students can work off of a computer or mobile device or take a screenshot of the selected sub-event and print.

 - Ask the students to be prepared to answer the questions on their tile by either using the Think, Pair, Share strategy or by using one of the attached Demonstration of Learning Strategies.
 You may want to choose a particular strategy to use with the entire class or cut the strategies into strips and ask each student to pick one or two.
 If the student or groups of students is allowed to pick two, ask them to choose the learning strategy they prefer and put the other one back.
 Keep in mind that some Demonstration of Learning Strategies will be a better fit for some of the event topics than others and that some may take more time than others.
 Some strategies may need to be grouped depending on the available time.

 - Revisit the question, "What agricultural events influenced the Information Age?"
 (Answers will vary depending on the technologies students research.)